Agnes Grey: Isolation

 Maria H. Frawley notes that Agnes is isolated from a young age.
 She comes from a "rural heritage" and her mother brings up her sister and herself away from society.
 Once Agnes has become a governess, she becomes more isolated by the large distance from her family and further alienation by her employers.
 Agnes does not resist the isolation, but instead uses the opportunity for self-study and personal development.

+Critical reception

-Critical receptionAgnes Grey was popular during what remained of Anne Brontë's life despite the belief of many critics at the time that the novel was marred by "coarseness" and "vulgarity," but it lost some of its popularity afterwards because of its perceived moralising.
+Agnes Grey was popular during what remained of Anne Brontë's life despite the belief of many critics at the time that the novel was marred by "coarseness" and "vulgarity," but it lost some of its popularity afterwards because of its perceived moralising.
 However, in the 20th century, there was an increase in examination by scholars of Agnes Grey and of Anne Brontë.
 In Conversation in Ebury Street, the Irish novelist George Moore provided a commonly cited example of these newer reviews, overtly praising the style of the novel.
 F. B. Pinion agreed to a large extent that Agnes Grey was a masterwork.
 However, Pinion felt that Moore's examination of the piece was a little extreme and that his "preoccupation with style must have blinded him to the persistence of her moral purpose" of Agnes Grey.